Krishnadevaraya: Final conflicts

 Krishnadevaraya was brutal towards Bahmani Generals of Raichur.
 Many Bahmani generals lost their lands.
-The other Muslim kings sent envoys to the emperor on hearing of his success and received a haughty reply..
+The other Muslim kings sent envoys to the emperor on hearing of his success and received a haughty reply.
 The king conveyed that if Adil Shah would come to him, do obeisance, and kiss his foot, his lands would be restored to him.
 The submission never took place.
 Krishnadevaraya then led his army as far north as Bijapur and occupied it.
 He imprisoned three sons of a former king of the Bahmani dynasty, who had been held captive by the Adil Shah and he proclaimed the eldest as king of the Deccan.

 Finally, in his last battle, he razed to the ground the fortress of Gulburga, the early capital of the Bahmani sultanate.

+Later life and death

 In 1524, Krishnadevaraya made his son Tirumala Raya the Yuvaraja (crown prince).
-The prince did not survive for long: he was poisoned.
-Suspecting Timmarusu, Krishna Deva Raya had him blinded.
+The prince did not survive for long, as he was poisoned soon after.
+Suspecting Timmarusu, Krishnadevaraya had him blinded.
 At the same time, Krishnadevaraya was preparing for an attack on Belgaum, which was in the Adil Shah's possession.
-Around this time, Krishnadevaraya fell ill and eventually died in 1529, succeeded by his brother, Achyuta Deva Raya.
+Around this time, Krishnadevaraya fell ill and eventually died on 17 October 1529, succeeded by his brother, Achyuta Deva Raya.